"Color Night Vision"™ is a Trademark not a Technology

 Nearly every professional IP camera has a setting to force color mode at night and disable infrared night vision, but that doesn't mean you should use it.

-Here are the feature settings from the company with the trademark:
+Here are the feature settings one of the company with one of these trademarks:

 color night vision trademarked